 This fairy tale took me on quite a journey.
 At first I had thoughts of Robin Hood, but those quickly dissolved and images from Maid Maleen and The Goose-Girl resurfaced in my mind.
-My research of this tale even led me to another book; but before I get into the excitement of that, let me summarize.
+My research of this tale even led me to another book; but before I get into the excitement of that, let me summarize The Skilful Huntsman.

 Our main character, once out into the world (his father agrees to let him go after that first sentence above), decides he actually does not want to be a locksmith, but a huntsman.
 He finds “a huntsman dressed in green” who for “some years” teaches him “the art of hunting.”
-Then our main character goes, once again, off on his own, but not before his teacher gifts him with an air-gun that always hits its mark.
+Then once again the main character goes off on his own, but not before his teacher gifts him with an air-gun that always hits its mark.

-One evening – I’m going to give him a name: Charles – Charles is up in a tree to keep away from wild beasts when he sees a light through the forest.
+One evening – I’m going to give him a name so I don’t have to keep repeating “the main character” or “the protagonist” – Charles is up in a tree to keep himself away from wild beasts, when he sees a light through the forest.
 He heads towards it and finds three giants sitting around a fire roasting an ox.
 When they go to pluck a piece of meat off, Charles shoots it out of their hand with his air-gun.
 After a few of these shots, the giants demand that the sharpshooter in the shadows show himself.

 Charles sneaks into the palace and finds a sword with a note next to it on a table.
 The note says the sword will kill anyone or anything it is used against.
-Charles takes it, then goes to the Princess’ room.
+Charles takes it, then goes to the Princess’s room.
 He oddly cuts off pieces of her clothing (as she sleeps soundly) that bear her father’s initial, and takes a slipper that bears the same.
 He goes back outside to bring in the giants, but thankfully acknowledges that their intentions are not good, so he tells them to sneak through a hole and chops their heads off with the sword as they do.
-Charles then goes off into the world.
+Charles then leaves the castle to continue on his aimless journey.

-In the morning, the King notices the dead giants, and goes to check on his daughter, the Princess.
+At the castle the next morning, however, the King notices the dead giants and goes to check on his daughter, the Princess.
 When they notice the missing attire, the King gathers up his whole court and asks who slayed the giants.
 His sketchy captain, “who was one-eyed and a hideous man” exclaimed that he was the one, and the King tells him he shall marry his daughter.
 But the Princess has other plans: “‘Rather than marry him, dear father, I will go away into the world as far as my legs can carry me.'”
 He agrees and it all ends well.